RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

         - Race power
         - Nationhood power
   - Section 51(i) and incidental power
-    - The “direct” subject matter of s 51(i) is trade and commerce between two or more States, or between Australia and at least one other nation.
+    - The "direct" subject matter of s 51(i) is trade and commerce between two or more States, or between Australia and at least one other nation.
-      - “Trade and commerce” has been interpreted in a common sense lay fashion
+      - "Trade and commerce" has been interpreted in a common sense lay fashion
     - W & A McArthur Ltd v Queensland (1920) 28 CLR 530,
       - the High Court confirmed that it includes all commercial dealings with goods and services, such as commercial arrangements, mutual communings, negotiations, bargaining, transport and delivery.
-    - O’Sullivan v Noarlunga Meats (1954) 92 CLR 565
+    - O'Sullivan v Noarlunga Meats (1954) 92 CLR 565
       - concerned the validity of the Commerce (Meat Export) Regulations (Cth).
         - Noarlunga was required to register its premises under both the Commonwealth regulations and a State statute.
         - Noarlunga argued that the State Act was inconsistent with the Commonwealth regulations, so it did not have to obtain the State licence.
-      - Regulation 5 of the Commonwealth regulations provided for the registration of premises used for the “slaughtering of meat for export”.
+      - Regulation 5 of the Commonwealth regulations provided for the registration of premises used for the "slaughtering of meat for export".
         - The slaughtering of meat is a step in the production of meat, and is therefore outside the ambit of interstate or international trade in that meat.
         - Therefore, reg 5 could only be valid under s 51(i) as an exercise of incidental power.
         - A High Court majority found that reg 5 could be so characterised.
-          - The clear connection between the regulation of “slaughter for export” and “export” itself sufficed to render reg 5 within incidental power under s 51(i)
+          - The clear connection between the regulation of "slaughter for export" and "export" itself sufficed to render reg 5 within incidental power under s 51(i)
-      - Noarlunga Meats provides an example of “vertical integration” between international trade and intrastate activities.
+      - Noarlunga Meats provides an example of "vertical integration" between international trade and intrastate activities.
       - Where intrastate activities are steps in a process which leads in virtually all circumstances towards international (or interstate) trade, it is likely that the Commonwealth can control those activities under its incidental power in s 51(i)
       - Horizontal integration refers to the idea that the intrastate and interstate/international elements of a certain type of trade might be so intermingled that it is necessary for the Commonwealth to regulate all trading activities in order to meaningfully regulate interstate and international trade.
   - Section 51(i) reads:
     - The Parliament shall ... have power ... with respect to ... trade and commerce with other countries, and among the States.
     - Swift Australian Co Pty Ltd v Boyd-Parkinson (1962) 108 CLR 189, Swift ran a poultry farm, and had failed to obtain a licence for the slaughter of poultry for human consumption as required under a Queensland Act.
-      - this time the slaughter of “poultry for export” was not an objectively different process from the slaughter of poultry for home consumption.
+      - this time the slaughter of "poultry for export" was not an objectively different process from the slaughter of poultry for home consumption.
       - The High Court majority disagreed, and found that reg 5 was only intended to regulate the slaughter of poultry for export.
     - Airlines of New South Wales Pty Ltd v New South Wales (No 2) (1965) 113 CLR 5
       - the High Court majority determined an instance where the Commonwealth could regulate intrastate trade due to the commingling of all types of trade.
       - The High Court majority held both regs 198 and 199 to be valid exercises of incidental power under s 51(i)
-        - Kitto J (at 115) stated that intrastate trade, such as intrastate flights, could be regulated under s 51(i) where “the law, by what it does in relation to intrastate activities, protects against danger of physical interference the very activity itself which is within Federal power”.
+        - Kitto J (at 115) stated that intrastate trade, such as intrastate flights, could be regulated under s 51(i) where "the law, by what it does in relation to intrastate activities, protects against danger of physical interference the very activity itself which is within Federal power".
       - The ultimate result of the case was that airline operators within New South Wales had to obtain both a State and a Commonwealth licence if they wished to engage in intrastate flights operations.
-        - As in Swift v Boyd- Parkinson, the Court’s refusal to allow regulation of intrastate activities under s 51(i) caused great inconvenience
+        - As in Swift v Boyd- Parkinson, the Court's refusal to allow regulation of intrastate activities under s 51(i) caused great inconvenience
   - Section 51(ii) and incidental power
     - Section 51(ii) states:
       - The Parliament shall ... have power ... with respect to ... taxation; but so as not to discriminate between States or parts of States.